Digital Basics I - Resolution

 Our digital cameras capture pixel arrays with much larger numbers.
 What we have to come to understand is that the size of the capture in pixels does not have a specific resolution until we assign one.
 If you open a file in Lightroom or ACR (Adobe Camera Raw) you will notice that the file information does not have a resolution number, only the size of the pixel array in height and width.
 In this example the file name is shown along with the size of the pixel array from the camera.
 This is determined by the camera array size as saved in the metadata of the image.

 Lightroom does not even allow you to enter a resolution for the image but wisely defines the cropping by the aspect ratio (width to height) of the image.
-The file resolution is set on export of the image either to an editor or to an output file (tif or jpg).
+The file resolution is set on export of the image either to Photoshop or to an output file (tif or jpg).

 It is also possible to crop without regard to an aspect ratio, which is what I typically do with a file.
-You click on the lock symbol which allows you to crop without a specific aspect ratio.
+You click on the lock symbol in Lightroom to unlock the aspect ratio or clear the resolution box in Photoshop if you have already imported an image.
+This allows you to crop without a specific aspect ratio.
 You just make the crop what you want it to be without regard to a specific relationship between the width and height.
 I am interested in what the edges of the file impose on the image in terms of the image content and not how the file might fit into a specific frame.

-You might want to fit an image into an 8x10 aspect ratio for example, which would also fit a 16x20 image or other similar dimensions that maintain the ratio.
+You may want to fit an image into a 4x5 (8x10/16x20) aspect ratio.
 Only if the intended recipient of the file or the output device being used demands imposing a resolution would I impose one.
 Since the image size can be set at the time of the printing, the actual image resolution is not relevant up to that point.
 By imposing a resolution you simply define the image size at that resolution.
+Imposing a resolution is primarily informational in most instances.

 Lightroom and the software used by printers can do the interpolation of the file better than Photoshop can.
 Typically a print house will use what is called a rasterized image processor (RIP) to make your image fit to the size you require and the resolution needed by the output device at the same time.
 Professional photographers outputting files to offset print houses typically impose a resolution of 300 ppi to a file.
 That is a convention rather than a necessity in the same manner as 72 ppi is conventionally used to describe a file for the web.
 Doing so only allows you to see the approximate image size in inches as most people are not used to dealing with image dimensions solely in pixels.
 Clients requesting "high res" images usually expect the image to be designated as 300 ppi.
 This is also a matter of convenience and satisfies the client's expectations.
 A file with the appropriate pixel dimensions would always work fine as the resolution can be changed without changing the file size as seen in the original file size illustrations at the top of this article.

-When sending files for printing to me or other output services it is not necessary to resize the images to meet your output size.
-Once the image has been cropped the information in the file is at its best.
-Resizing the image for a larger print actually may reduce the image quality.
-At that point just leave the image alone and request the final size you desire.
+When sending files for printing to me or other output services it is not necessary to resize the image.
+Once the image has been cropped without imposing a resolution the information in the file is at its best.
+Resizing the image may actually may reduce the image quality.
+At that point just leave the image alone and request the final size you desire, usually by describing the longer dimension.
+For example, you may want an image printed to 17 inches wide.
+The height will be determined by the aspect ratio as cropped.
+Only if the height exceeded the paper size desired would a problem occur.
+Another option is to simply request the largest image size possible on a specific paper size.
 I use Lightroom to print images and it will do the best possible job of making your print the size you request.

 Once you get this concept in your head the issues of image resolution should disappear and you only need pay attention to it when exporting an image for a specific purpose.